entur/ubelluris/README.md

 Ubelluris performs a transformation and filtering job on NeTEx PublicationDelivery datasets.

 > Ubelluris is still a work in progress!
+> It is currently tailored to filter and transform data from Trafiklab only!

 ## How it works
 Ubelluris downloads stop place and timetable data from Trafiklab, and subsequently processes it to produce a filtered .xml file.